 Almost anyone can catch fish with a minimum of experience and equipment.
 Back on the ranch, we use to catch fish out of our pond using a simple bamboo pole with a piece of monofilament line tied to the tip of the pole that was the same length as the pole (say about 7 feet long).
 At the end of the line was a suitable sized barbed hook where we would affix a grasshopper (when is season) or a worm, and above that was a clip-on ‘bobber’.
 The ‘bobber’ could be set at a specific length above the hook and bait and that’s what controlled how deep the baited hook would be in the water.
 When a fish nibbled on the bait, the bobber would bounce a bit and that was the prequel to hooking the fish as soon as the bobber got pulled under the water by a fish.
 Nothing fancy, but it worked all day long.
 If we wanted to fish the bottom of the pond, then we’d remove the bobber and let the baited hook hit the bottom, which is where the catfish roamed.

-By using a fishing rod with a spinning reel, which is more costly, you can ‘cast’ to areas that may contain more fish (or larger fish), something that you cannot do with a ‘Tom Sawyer’ fishing pole and its fixed length of line.
+By using a fishing rod with a spincast reel, which is more costly, you can ‘cast’ to areas that may contain more fish (or larger fish), something that you cannot do with a ‘Tom Sawyer’ fishing pole and its fixed length of line.
 A spinning rod and reel also allows for the rapid retrieval of a lot of line over a large area of water, which in turn allows you to ‘troll’ a lure through the water in manner that emulates prey for certain fish.
 Using a spinning rod and reel to cast to reach fish also takes a bit more skill than the ‘Tom Sawyer’ pole, so practice is important if this method is to be productive at a time when ‘catching’ is important.

 Some people who have small row boats with oars or small boats with an outboard motor (or a solar-charged, battery powered electric motor) can use their boats with a great degree of success by covering a lot of fishing area quickly.
 This allows a fisherman to find the fish and focus the greatest amount of time in that area.
 In this method, fishing rods are set into ‘rod holders’ that are mounted on the sides of aft part of the boat, and the lines with the lures are let-out to varied distances behind the boat.
 This allows the boat to ‘troll’ (pull) the lures through the water behind the boat as the boat continually moves forward through the water.
 When a fish grabs a lure, the fisherman grabs the rod and hooks the fish, and the boat is then slowed or stopped while the fish is then reeled-in and netted.
 You can use a ‘Tom Sawyer’ pole as well, but it should be very flexible with a lot of ‘give’ so it doesn’t break-off when a larger fish strikes a lure hard.

 Yet another method for obtaining a lot of fish with even less work, is to set-out a long-line (this ‘main-line’ can be up to 100 yards long or more), which has shorter lines (4-6 feet long) with baited hooks that are tied to the main-line, and distributed along the main-line at a pre-determined distance (one every 15 feet).
 The main-line will normally have a buoy secured at each of its ends as well as an anchoring system to keep the main-line stretched out (also keeps it from becoming tangled).
 In the open ocean, some long-lines can extend for miles, and may or may not be anchored on the bottom, depending on the depth.
 If you want to be very strategic about setting out your lines, you can use a fish finder to establish your starting point.